The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Inconsistency/Incorrect function: WaitVBlank

-This is the second version of WaitVBlank(), and again it
+This is the second version of WaitVBlank()

-REG_DISPSTAT checks for VBlank status: if 1, then we're
+checks for VBlank status: if 1, then we're

 inside the VBlank